MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-To compare multimodal and spatiotemporal adaptation fairly, we conduct experiments on the 5-way 1-shot task of SSv2-Small and SSv2-Full.
-As shown in Sec.\ref{MA}, the difference between multimodal and spatiotemporal adaptation lies in whether or not to add text features to do self-attention with spatiotemporal features for support videos.
-As shown in Tab.\ref{MAvsSA}, using multimodal adaptation instead of spatiotemporal adaptation results in 0.6\% and 0.7\% performance improvements on the SSv2-Small and SSv2-Full datasets, respectively.
-The experimental results reveal that enhancing the semantic representation of visual features by introducing textual features is effective in Adapter.
+To ensure a fair comparison of Local Multimodal and Spatiotemporal Adaptation (LMA/LSTA), we conduct experiments on the 5-way 1-shot task of SSv2-Small and SSv2-Full.
+As outlined in Sec.~\ref{MA}, the distinction between the two adaptations lies in the inclusion or exclusion of text features for self-attention with spatiotemporal features in support videos.
+The results presented in Table ~\ref{MAvsSA} demonstrate that using LMA instead of LSTA leads to performance improvements of 0.6\% and 0.7\% on SSv2-Small and SSv2-Full, respectively.
+These findings illustrate the efficacy of enhancing the semantic representation of visual tokens by integrating textual tokens within the Adapter (Sec.~\ref{FgMA_module}).